 Slave Doo Woo Sisters

-This artwork is from; Uncle T and the Uppity Spy, page Page 20, its a lithograph print and unframed but signed by the artist, image size 16″ x 20″
+This artwork is from Uncle T and the Uppity Spy, page 20.
+It is a lithograph print, unframed but signed by the artist, with image size 16″ x 20″

-Sometimes slaves send messages were sent secretly, in the words of a particular song.
-If a slave were to sing “Steal Away to Jesus” for instance, other slaves would hear it, and know there was going to be a secret meeting in the woods that night.
+Sometimes slaves send messages secretly, in the words of a particular song.
+If a slave were to sing “Steal Away to Jesus,” for instance, other slaves would hear it and know there was going to be a secret meeting in the woods that night.

 Certain songs warned of approaching danger; other songs meant it was safe to move forward.
 Many whites enjoyed hearing slaves sing, and they would not be suspicious of a black woman like Harriet Tubman singing the day or night away.
 Tubman also used slave songs to relay other messages.